Tuition Changes for Academic Year 2017-2018

-I am writing to announce tuition increases for the 2014-2015 academic year approved by the Loyola University Chicago Board of Trustees.
+Thank you for making Loyola University Chicago your academic home.
+Today I am writing to you to share information regarding tuition and fees for the 2017-2018 academic year.
 This information is being provided to you as early as possible to help you with your future planning.

-Effective Fall 2014, Loyola’s trustees have approved graduate tuition for the Graduate School in the amount of $965.00 per credit hour.
+Effective Fall 2017, Loyola’s trustees have approved The Graduate School’s request to keep tuition at $1033.00 per credit hour.
 Student activity fees for graduate and professional students will increase, based on the number of hours for which a student registers.
-For details about tuition and other costs for the 2014-2015 academic year, please visit the Office of the bursar website: LUC.edu/bursar.
+For details about tuition and other costs for the 2017-2018 academic year, please visit the Office of the Bursar Website.

 These increases are due to continued enhancement and expansion of our academic program offerings, the need to remain competitive with faculty and staff salaries, and increasing maintenance costs for our expanding facilities.
 We strive to keep increases to a minimum while fulfilling our responsibilities to renew and expand the university, and to provide you with the exceptional education you expect—and deserve—for your investment in Loyola University Chicago.
 You should know that our Board of Trustees carefully scrutinizes our financial resources and future needs to be sure that our tuition increases are necessary and prudent.

-I continue to believe that our commitment to a superior educational experience is what you expect and deserve and important changes continue to unfold across our campuses and classrooms:
+I continue to believe that our commitment to a superior educational experience is what you expect—and deserve—for your investment in Loyola University Chicago, and important changes continue to unfold across our campuses and classrooms:

-- We have an increasing number of graduate programs ranked in the annual U.S. News & World Report issue of Best Graduate Schools.
+- We have an increasing number of graduate programs ranked in the annual Best Graduate Schools issue of U.S. News & World Report.

-- The Graduate School has significantly raised the level of support for all students receiving merit-based funding.
-Additionally, we continue to broaden and enrich the graduate student experience by providing professional development opportunities and support for student scholarly activities, including travel to professional conferences, academic publications, and thesis/dissertation research.
+- The Graduate School continues to support an increased level of support for all students receiving merit-based funding.
+Additionally, we remain committed to broadening and enriching the graduate student experience by providing professional development opportunities and support for student scholarly activities, including travel to professional conferences and thesis/dissertation research.